chevcast/angular-spinners/README.md

 <spinner img-src="/path/to/loader.gif" register="false"></spinner>
 ```

+> NOTE: Keep in mind that if you disable spinner registration then this spinner will not be tracked by the spinner service at all.
+It won't even hide if you call `spinnerService.hideAll()`.

 If you do this then you'll want to manually get reference to that spinner's API so you can talk to it directly in order to hide/show it.
 You can do that with the `onLoaded` option below.

 #### onLoaded